 She wasn’t so lucky.
-She splashed in an ocean of warm, white, pearly pulp.
+She splashed in an ocean of warm, pearly pulp.

 She had no strength to swim, but her lab coat kept her afloat.
 She languished in half-awareness for what felt like days.
 She had to guess the duration because only red Hurricane Planets speckled the black sky; she would die without the familiar sight of the Earth and sun from her moon-base.
 She was too distant to even glimpse the Milky Way.

 She felt broken bones; she could not move an inch.
-Whenever she felt like a day had passed, she tested her limbs and found a greater range of motion.
-She knew these oceans of pearly pulp accumulated on wounded Hurricane Planets to repair damage to their exterior.
-She’d seen similar seas flood and drain as she studied the Hurricane from the moon.
+Whenever she guessed a day had passed, she tested her limbs and found a greater range of motion.
+She knew these oceans of pearly pulp accumulated on wounded Hurricane Planets to repair injuries in their exterior.
+She’d seen similar seas flood and drain while studying the Hurricane from the moon.
 She’d never seen the pulp up close; indeed, no one had and survived.
 She considered it cruel irony that the pearly pulp sustained her; her death would not come so easily.

 On the ninth day (she guessed), even her arthritis was gone.
 She flipped to float on her belly and shed her lab coat.
 Inside the lab coat were buoyant plastic air-pockets which inflated during the fall.
 If she’d left without her lab coat, she could have drowned and this would all be over.
 Now she wore the lab coat back-to-front so the buoyancy was suited for swimming.
 She tread water (well, not water, but she didn’t want to think about it) and surveyed the horizon.
 Her eyes were excellent for a 120-year-old even by the standards of twenty-fifth century medicine, but the horizon provided no landmarks.
 She finally saw a thin plume of dark smoke against the black sky’s red speckling of Hurricane Planets.